danielmartin0/PlanetsLib/README.md

     * Example: `PlanetsLib.excise_effect_from_tech_tree({ type = "unlock-quality", quality = "uncommon" })`
 * `PlanetsLib.add_science_packs_from_vanilla_lab_to_technology(technology)` — Adds all science packs that the vanilla lab have slots for to the unit of the given technology.
 Can be useful when defining endgame technologies.

-#### Biolab

-Because modders often forget about the Biolab, PlanetsLib mirrors all science packs from the vanilla lab to the Biolab in `data-final-fixes`.

 ## Achievements

 Planetslib includes functions to generate certain kinds of achievements.